-2015 Agent Equity Program Participation Election Form
+Agent Equity Program Participation Election Form

-eXp World Holdings, Inc. ("EXPI" or the "Company") previously adopted the 2015 Equity Incentive Plan, as adopted on March 12, 2015 and amended August 28, 2017 (the "Plan").
-Pursuant to the Plan, EXPI created the 2015 Agent Equity Program (the "Program") to be administered at the board's discretion, and may issue shares of EXPI's common stock ("Shares") to the agents and brokers of the real estate brokerage subsidiaries of the Company (individually and collectively referred as "eXp") who elect to participate (each a "Participant," collectively, "Participants") as payment of five percent (5%) of the commission compensation earned on a Transaction closed by a Participant.
-Participation in the Program is subject to the terms and conditions contained in each Participant's Independent Contractor Agreement with eXp and this 2015 Agent Equity Program Participation Election Form (the "Election Form").
+eXp World Holdings, Inc. ("EXPI" or the "Company") previously adopted the 2015 Equity Incentive Plan (as amended from time to time, the "Plan").
+Pursuant to the Plan, EXPI created the 2015 Agent Equity Program (the "Program") to be administered at the Company's Board of Director's (the "Board") discretion, and may issue shares of EXPI's common stock ("Shares") to the agents and brokers of the real estate brokerage subsidiaries of the Company (individually and collectively referred to as "eXp") who elect to participate (each, a "Participant", collectively, "Participants") as payment of five percent (5%) of the commission compensation earned on a Transaction closed by a Participant.
+Participant in the Program is subject to the terms and conditions contained herein (the "Election Form"), and in each Participant's Independent Contractor Agreement (or commission-only real estate employee agreement, if applicable) (the "ICA"), the Program, and the Plan.
+Capitalized terms used, but not defined, herein shall have the meaning set forth in the ICA or Plan, as applicable.